 We are currently exploring the possibility of broadcasting Jeremy Corbyn’s keynote speech via YouTube on Saturday.
 Please keep an eye on our social media channels for updates on this.

 Many of us were looking forward to what promised to be a fascinating day of discussions on media reform but we will also be working hard over the coming days to produce digital content covering those important debates.

 The event will be rescheduled for a date in the autumn at the same venue and with hopefully many of the same fantastic speakers.

-This year’s Media Democracy Festival is on Saturday 14 March at the Clore Centre, Birkbeck, University of London*, Central London.
+This year’s Media Democracy Festival was originally scheduled to be on Saturday 14 March at the Clore Centre, Birkbeck, University of London*, Central London.

 We’re delighted to announce that Jeremy Corbyn, outgoing leader of the Labour Party, will be the keynote speaker for #MDF2020.
 He will reflect on media coverage during the 2019 general election and discuss policies for a democratic media of the future.

 Grace Blakeley, Ash Sarkar, Clive Lewis MP, Lina Dencik, Maya Goodfellow, Hilary Wainwright, Victor Pickard, Faiza Shaheen, Sarah Banet-Weiser, Tom Mills, David Miller, Mike Berry, Nathan Schneider, Narzanin Massoumi, Justin Schlosberg, Lindsey German, James Meadway, Sakina Sheikh and many more.

 MDF2020: For a future beyond a failing media